Updated: December 9, 2021

-It’s imperative nowadays to assess and improve upon your company’s internet presence.
-Two tools out there to help your site optimize for search engines are Ahrefs and Semrush.
+It’s imperative nowadays to assess and improve upon your company’s internet presence, so that you appear as close to the top of the search results as possible.
+Two tools out there to help optimize your content marketing for search engines are Ahrefs and Semrush.

 Let’s see how they stack up against one another in terms of the following features: